 Official documentation for VictoriaMetrics architecture, components, and operating model.

 VictoriaMetrics is a high-performance TSDB built for cost-efficient metric storage and a scalable observability path.
-In the practical TSDB map it is often considered alongside Prometheus as a backend for long retention and high-cardinality workloads.
+In the practical TSDB map it is often considered alongside Prometheus as a backend for long metric history and high-cardinality workloads.

 History: key milestones